smcgregor/privly-seamless-posting-documentation/README.md

 #### When `posting.tooltip.js` constructs `TooltipResourceItem`

-1. Create DOM for the tooltip (see `posting.floating.js` for underlayer implementation)
+1. Create DOM for the tooltip (see `posting.floating.js` for underlying implementation)

 #### When `posting.ttlselect.js` constructs `TTLSelectResourceItem`

-1. Create DOM for the TTLSelect (see `posting.floating.js` for underlayer implementation)
+1. Create DOM for the TTLSelect (see `posting.floating.js` for underlying implementation)

 #### When `posting.target.js` receives `internal/targetActivated`